-Individual visits to the Broad MBA program may be scheduled online by clicking here.
+Individual visits to the Broad MBA program may be scheduled online at Visit the Michigan State Campus.
 During a visit, prospective applicants may schedule any of the following activities: evaluative interview, classroom visit, tour of the business school facilities, and/or meeting with an admissions staff member.
 Visits are available from 9 a.m. to 5 p.m.
 Monday through Thursday.
 Please note that the ability to meet with students and visit classes will be unavailable during holiday breaks and exam times.

 Broad MBA staff members routinely travel the world to attend MBA forums and recruiting events.
-Our Web site has a list of recruiting event locations and dates.
+See MSU MBA Recruiting Events for a list of locations and dates.

 When an applicant has already applied, we have much of the information we will need.
-However, applicants who are reapplying will need to obtain a current application and resubmit certain sections.
-Reapplication instructions may be obtained by e-mailing Beth Thomas at firstname.lastname@example.org.
+However, applicants who are reapplying will need to start a new application and resubmit certain sections.
+Reapplication instructions may be obtained by emailing Beth Thomas.
 Reapplying applicants who previously were interviewed generally need not be interviewed again; however, the Admissions Committee reserves the right to request an additional interview.

 The Broad MBA requires all non-native speakers of the English language to take the TOEFL, IELTS or the PTE.
 Candidates should achieve scores at or above the Broad MBA minimums: